-- 3. Mini-storage facility uses are only allowed under the Town of Huntersville Zoning Ordinance in the Special Purpose (SP) zoning district, therefore the application for the ministorage facility development is to rezone to SP-CD - 4.
+- 4. Mini-storage facility uses are only allowed under the Town of Huntersville Zoning Ordinance in the Special Purpose (SP) zoning district, therefore the application for the ministorage facility development is to rezone to SP-CD. - 5.
 The applicant proposes to recombine a portion of the 11.29 acre tract with the Old Store property at the southeast corner of Brown Mill Road and Beatties Ford Road.
-As currently proposed only 9.28 acres are proposed to be rezoned for the mini-storage facility and office. - 5.
-The subject parcel is located in an area studied by the Beatties Ford Road Corridor Small Area Plan.
-The plan calls for the area around the intersection of NC-73 and Beatties Ford Road to be developed as a "Mixed-Use
+As currently proposed only 9.28 acres are proposed to be rezoned for the mini-storage facility and office. - 6.
+UPDATE 2/22/17: The subject parcel is located in an area studied by the Beatties Ford Road Corridor Small Area Plan (BFRCSAP).
+The plan calls for the area around the intersection of NC-73 and Beatties Ford Road to be developed as a "Mixed-Use Center".
+The applicant has expanded the office component of the development to include all the frontage area along Brown Mill Road.
+With that change staff believes part of the intent of the BFRCSAP has sufficiently been met, to provide pedestrian oriented development along the street.
+Staff is supportive too of the mini-storage in the rear due to the location of utility areas that make traditional commercial development more difficult to establish. - 7.

-- Center".
-Please see the land use and transportation master plan of the Beatties Ford Road small area plan below on this page. - 6.
 Per the Huntersville Greenway and Bikeway Master Plan both Beatties Ford Road and Brown Mill Road are bikeway routes with proposed bike lanes.
 Please see the Greenway and Bikeway map below.
 To accommodate the bikeway plan, the applicants have proposed to add bike lanes along their frontages of Beatties Ford Road and Brown Mill Road.
-Please see the proposed rezoning plan below on page 3. - 7.
+Please see the proposed rezoning plan below on page 3. - 8.
 The property in question lies in the path of the proposed NC-73 Realignment on the Comprehensive Thoroughfare Plan (CTP).
 This alignment was recommended by the Town Board by 3-2 vote on September 6, 2011 and adopted by the Mecklenburg-Union Metropolitan Planning Organization (MUMPO, now the Charlotte Regional Transportation Planning Organization (CRTPO)) on November 16, 2011.
 Please see the adopted NC-73 realignment added to the CTP on page 3 below.
 This alignment is currently considered one of two options for the final NC-73 location.
-Please see page 7 below for discussion of the environmental study status and the NC-73 alignment selection process. - 8.
+Please see page 6 below for discussion of the environmental study status and the NC-73 alignment selection process. - 9.
 A neighborhood meeting for this application was advertised for and held on September 28, 2016.
 An invitation list, attendance list and summary report for the meeting are included in the agenda packet.

-PART 2: REZONING/SITE PLAN ISSUES - UPDATE 2/13/17
+PART 2: REZONING/SITE PLAN ISSUES - UPDATE 2/22/17